Board of Directors

 Rameshwar Das / James Lytton

 Rameshwar Das met Ram Dass in 1968 soon after his return from India, and learned yoga and meditation from him.
 He traveled to India and spent time with Neem Karoli Baba from 1970-1972.
 His working life has been primarily as a photographer, including freelance work for the New York Times and other publications.
 He taught photography and photo-journalism, and also worked as an environmentalist and writer.

 Ramesh collaborated on several projects with Ram Dass including the original collection of manuscripts that became Be Here Now and the Love Serve Remember box set of recordings.
-He is the co-author of Ram Dass’s newer books, Be Love Now and Polishing the Mirror, and a forthcoming Ram Dass memoir.
+He is the co-author of Ram Dass’s newer books, Be Love Now and Polishing the Mirror, and most recently Ram Dass's memoir, Being Ram Dass.
 He lives with his wife on the far east end of Long Island.
 Photo credit: John Phaneuf

 Gopal / Paul Singer